holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/07_turtles/lesson_plan.md

     - Iterating through a list of things
     - Various analogies
         - Go to school learn, go home
-    - Some example "real life" prgorams
+    - Some example "real life" programs
         - Have them come up with stuff
         - Loop as a hiking trail
     - Loop as a series of patterns